tinnamchoi/resumes/src/resume.typ

   project_link: "tinnamchoi.github.io/projects/hcc",
 )
 - Created for the Computer Science Club committee to automate the vote-counting component of our election process
+- Replaces the `hcvote` Python library as previous attempts to use it proved it unwieldy and faulty

+#project(
+  title: "Purchasing Power Parity Calculator",
+  technologies: "JavaScript, CSS",
+  project_link: "tinnamchoi.github.io/projects/pppc",
+)
+- Purchasing power parity is a way to compare how much money can buy in different countries
+- Having multiple countries which I call home, this help me get a better idea of my finances

 = Volunteering

+#grid(columns: (1fr, 1fr), column-gutter: 0.375cm)[
   #experience(
     company: "IKOM",
-  role: "Organizer (Cooperations / Kooperationen)",
+    role: "Organizer (Cooperations)",
+    technologies: "MS Teams",
     location: "Munich, Germany",
-  technologies: "Communication, Microsoft Teams",
     from: "2024 Nov",
     to: "Present",
   )
-- The largest student career fair in Munich with partners such as IMC Trading, think-cell, JetBrains, MathWorks, Amadeus, and more
+  - We host the largest student career fair in Munich and excursions with partners such as IMC Trading, think-cell, JetBrains, MathWorks, Amadeus, and more
+][
   #experience(
     company: "Adelaide Rover Team",
     role: "Software Developer",
     location: "Adelaide, Australia",
-  technologies: "C++, ROS, Git, Linux",
+    technologies: "C++, ROS",
     from: "2023 Jul",
     to: "2024 Jul",
   )
-- We participate in the Australian Rover Challenge, an annual competition where university students compete in a simulated lunar mission using semi-autonomous rovers that we design and build.
-Sponsored by Boeing, Caterpillar Inc. (CAT), and more
+  - We participated in Australian Rover Challenge, where university students compete in a simulated lunar mission using semi-autonomous rovers that we design and build
+]

+#grid(columns: (1fr, 1fr), column-gutter: 0.375cm)[
   #experience(
     company: "UNIHACK",
     role: "Organizer (Logistics)",
     location: "Australia (remote)",
-  technologies: "Communication, Slack",
+    technologies: "Slack",
     from: "2023 Apr",
     to: "Present",
   )
-- The largest hackathon in Australia with sponsors from Google, Microsoft, Facebook, Atlassian, GitHub, Adobe, and more
+  - The largest hackathon in Australia with sponsors from Google, Microsoft, Facebook, Atlassian, GitHub, Adobe, and more ][
   #experience(
-  company: "The University of Adelaide Computer Science Club",
+    company: "UoA Computer Science Club",
     role: "Committee member",
     location: "Adelaide, Australia",
-  technologies: "Python, Web Development",
+    technologies: "Python",
     from: "2022 Dec",
     to: "2024 Nov",
   )
-- We frequently organize workshops and social events for over 500 members with sponsors from Jane Street, Citadel, and more
+  - We frequently organize workshops and social events for over 500 members, sponsored by Jane Street, Citadel, and more ]

 = Skills & Achievements